Doctor of Education in Executive Educational Leadership

 The EdD in Executive Educational Leadership includes two unique features:

-The Doctor of Education in Executive Educational Leadership is a post-master’s professional doctorate in education which includes an option for concentration in the Texas superintendent certification.
-This means that candidates who are not interested in obtaining the superintendent certification will not be required to take the TExES examination for the superintendent certification.
-The doctoral degree is awarded after successful completion of the coursework, and the completion of a major research project resulting in the presentation and defense of a dissertation.
+The Doctor of Education in Executive Educational Leadership is a post-master’s professional doctorate in education which includes an option for concentration in the Texas superintendent certification if the candidate currently holds a Texas Principal or Principal as Instructional Leader certificate in good standing with TEA.
+This means that candidates who are not interested in obtaining the superintendent certification will not be required to take the TExES examination for the superintendent certification, but will be required to successfully complete all program coursework.
+The doctoral degree is awarded after the successful completion of the coursework, and the completion of a major research project resulting in the presentation and defense of a dissertation.

 The doctoral program consists of 63 credit hours with 23 hours in core leadership courses, 22 hours in core research courses, and 18 hours in executive educational leadership.
 An overlap of courses leading to superintendent certification and the executive educational leadership core exists.
 Utilizing the cohort model, 18 candidates are selected to enroll in each cohort.
 The courses are designed to be taught face-to-face.
 Candidates will be enrolled in courses for 10 to 11 semesters.